cyonii/re-former/README.md

 # Re-Former

 ### Description
-This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
+This Project was part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
 Find it at http://www.theodinproject.com

 ![screenshot](Screenshot.png)